 The one with it all…

 If your kids aren’t known for the length of their attention spans, take a trip to Folkets Park, thought to be the world’s oldest public park.
+But don’t forget that this isn’t a park just for the kids!
+People of all ages are sure to enjoy the various attractions and events here.
 Along with its own ice rink, paddling pool, mini-amusement park and crazy golf course, there’s even a petting zoo with every farm animal from goats to chickens, rabbits and sheep.
 Afterwards, you can catch a performance at the children’s stage, or treat them to a pony ride.